 The major problem for me, was not so much the awful brutality and hate of the whole thing…it was the profession of faith in God and Jesus that those sadists claimed that torments me!
 As I watched them reading the Bible to their slaves and using it to keep them in line, while ignoring what it says about them, I wanted to be sick!
 At least when the Egyptians enslaved the Israelites, they didn’t profess to be children of Jehovah.

 It is enough to make anyone, especially of African origin, not to believe!
 Because the faith we now profess was taught to us by our slave masters.
 By people who raped and tortured our ancestors.
-By those who treated us like lifestock.
+By those who treated us like livestock.
 Who abused our children, tearing them from their mothers and murdering their fathers!
 How could anyone have believed in God in such circumstances?

 Yet, belief in God was what gave them hope… It was what gave them meaning.
 And despite everything they suffered, they still believed that He would deliver them eventually.